What is used in UV spectroscopy?

 Lamps for UV VIS spectroscopy.
 UV/VIS spectroscopy is a method to measure the absorption of visible light (390 nm to 800 nm) and UV light (190 nm to 390 nm).
 The substances are measured in solution contained in a quartz cuvette.
 Using a spectrometer, light with a wavelength range of 190 nm to 800 nm is radiated through the cuvette…

-READ ALSO: Which game is best for online earning?
+READ ALSO: Which is better for weight loss jaggery or sugar?

 What type of light detector is used in UV spectrophotometers?